 \subsection{Comparison with IS and FID}

 We compare our results to IS and FID methods.
 The two methods have been slightly adapted to fit our setting as described previously in Section \ref{sec:methods}.
 To be able to compare easily the different methods, we normalize values in order to have a mean of $0$ and a standard deviation of $1$ among the different models.
 Originally for FID methods, a low value means a better model, for easier comparison we multiply the FID score by $-1$ to valuate by an higher value a better model as for the other evaluation methods.
-The results are shown on Figure \ref{fig:Comparison-MNIST} and \ref{fig:Comparison-fashion}.
-We added a baseline for each method, for the \textit{fitting capacity} the baseline is the test accuracy when the classifier trained on true data, the inception score baseline is computed on the test data and the frechet inception distance baseline is computed between train data and test data.
+The results are shown on Figure \ref{fig:Comparison}.
+We added a baseline for each method, for the \textit{fitting capacity} the baseline is the test accuracy when the classifier trained on true data, the inception score baseline is computed on the test data and the frechet inception distance (FID) baseline is computed between train data and test data.